CzerPDX/cs350-Algorithms-and-Complexity/cs202-Programming-Systems/README.md

 # Communication App for CS202 Programming Systems
-Written in C++ in 2020.

-Mimics the workings of a communication system.

-This software allows you to:
+This software simulates a communication system, allowing users to manage contacts and their associated devices, including landlines, tablets, and smartphones.
+Users can send and receive simulated calls and text messages, and the application maintains communication logs for each device.
+The program demonstrates the use of object-oriented programming techniques, focusing on inheritance and operator overloading, as well as the implementation of custom classes like a String class.

+Features of this software include:

 - Add a new contact to your contacts list.
-- Assign different devices to those contacts (e.g., landline, tablet, or smartphone).
-Each of these devices is capable of receiving different types of communications.
+- Assign different devices (landline, tablet, or smartphone) to contacts, each with unique communication capabilities.
-    - Landline: phone calls only
-    - Tablets: text messages only
-    - Smartphone: both phone calls and text messages
+- Send and receive simulated phone calls and text messages.
-- Use that communication method to send a fake message or make a fake call.
-- Log the record of your communications.
+- Maintain and view communication logs for each device.
-- View the details of your account, including your lines and communication log.
+- Access and manage account details, including lines and communication logs.

-The assignment focuses on inheritance and operator overloading.
-I was not allowed to use the built-in string class but was allowed to write my own.
-This custom string class can be found in `utilities.cpp`.

 Some parts of this README.md were generated using ChatGPT, but all code was written by Brooke Czerwinski.